hu-cs/ClinicMS/Report.md

 1. How user logs in:

-i.
-First a dialog opens, to choose who is he/she if, it selects and types his/her name than the password.
+1. First a dialog opens, to choose who is he/she if, it selects and types his/her name than the password.

-ii.
-Than the main page will open, the places that the reception can access will be enabled to work, the other part that he/she doesn’t have access will be disabled, for example: receptionist doesn’t have access to the Operation Theater.
+2. Than the main page will open, the places that the reception can access will be enabled to work, the other part that he/she doesn’t have access will be disabled, for example: receptionist doesn’t have access to the Operation Theater.
 You would see some more information around on picture.
 Medical(1)

-iii.
-The receptionist wants to add a new patient to the database.
+3. The receptionist wants to add a new patient to the database.
 Fill in the blanks full description of patient.
 There is several choice that a patient can make reserve for timing or go to parturition, visit doctor, and Operation Theater.

-iv.
-After that receipt is printed for that patient.
+4. After that receipt is printed for that patient.
 With the description of patient.

 All pictures all included with the document.
 You can see all of them.